danthp4/comp0034_flask_db/README.md

 ### Exercise 2: Create a page that displays all courses and the teacher
 1. Create a Jinja2 template.
 You can create your own or use `courses.html` in the templates folder.
-2. Add a route to `main/routes.py` that creates a variable which is the result of a database query of all courses and then passes the resulting data to the courses template to be rendered e.g.
+2. Add a route to `main/routes.py`.
+The route should:
+    - creates a variable which is the result of a database query of all courses
+    - passes the variable to the courses template to be rendered

+   e.g.
     ```python
     @bp_main.route('/courses', methods=['GET'])
     def courses():